xwp/wp-foo-bar/readme.md

 **Coveralls Pro**

 To use Coveralls Pro with your private repository you will need to change the `service_name` inside `.coveralls.yml` to `travis-pro`, and add the `COVERALLS_REPO_TOKEN` to the settings in Travis CI.
+If you don't want to use Coveralls then you will need to delete the `.coveralls.yml` and remove `npm run test:js:coveralls` step from the script section in the `.travis.yml` file.

 ## Installation ##